wmeints/effective-llm-applications/manuscript/00-preface.md

 Each sample comes with a README.md file that explains how to run the sample and the requirements for the sample.
-I've made sure you can run the sample with either Azure OpenAI or the regular OpenAI service when you follow the instrucitons in the included README.md file.
+I've made sure you can run the sample with either Azure OpenAI or the regular OpenAI service when you follow the instructions in the included README.md file.

 As an added bonus, I've made sure to include samples for Java and Python too.
 So if you